Command-line interface#

 Interact with builtin demo data files.

-hpcflow demo-data [OPTIONS] COMMAND [ARGS]...
+hpcflow data [OPTIONS] COMMAND [ARGS]...

 Options